2025 CONGRESSIONAL RESOLUTION

 CONGRESSIONAL RESOLUTION RECOGNIZING CHILDREN’S FUNDAMENTAL RIGHTS TO LIFE AND A STABLE CLIMATE SYSTEM

-A congressional concurrent resolution that will be introduced this summer by members of Congress supports the principles underpinning Lighthiser v.
-Trump.
-This new federal constitutional climate lawsuit was brought by 22 youth plaintiffs challenging the Trump administration’s anti-clean energy and anti-climate science Executive orders.
+A new congressional concurrent resolution was introduced on July 16, 2025, by Senator Merkley and Representatives Schakowsky, Jayapal, and Raskin.
+The resolution supports the principles underpinning Lighthiser v.
+Trump, a new federal constitutional climate lawsuit brought by 22 youth plaintiffs challenging the Trump administration’s anti-clean energy and anti-climate science Executive orders.
 Children and future generations, especially those that have borne the brunt of climate change, deserve a livable planet without being burdened by a lifetime of hardship.

 The Children's Fundamental Rights to Life and a Stable Climate System resolution recognizes a health and safety emergency disproportionately affecting the fundamental rights of children due to the Trump administration’s directives that unleash fossil fuels and greenhouse gas emissions that contribute to climate change, block a clean, renewable energy transition, while suppressing Congressionally-mandated climate change science.